Home

 This main hall in the Abhisek Dusit Throne Hall, where foreign dignitaries used to come to pay homage to King Rama V, is now filled with exhibits of Thai handicraft.

-These are the products of work sponsored by the Foundation for the Promotion of Supplementary Occupations and Related Techniques or SUPPORT Foundation.
 The foundation was established in July 1976 under the royal patronage of HM Queen Sirikit to preserve traditional Thai art and handicraft and to assist rural folks in marketing their work to augment their incomes.

 Some examples of this collection are: